TREVOR's Hat Parade!

 I know that technically a hood may not count as a hat, but to me it is.
 Besides: my website, my rules.
 My dad built us a skating rink in our back yard.
 We spent a lot of time skating.
 Check out those cool 50's-style double runner skates, too!

 P.S.
-That's my older brother Ross hiding behind me.
+That's my older brother Ross mostly hidden behind me.

 6.